Introduction to Share Classes

 - Class B: No voting right is available to the stockholders

-Here, the company has issued two of stocks based on the difference in voting rights.
+Here, the company has issued two stocks based on the difference in voting rights.
 While Class A shares entitle the stockholders to one vote per share, Class B shares don’t confer any voting rights to the shareholders.

 Types of Share Classes

-There are mainly two types of common stock namely Class A and Class B.
+There are mainly two types of common stock, namely Class A and Class B.

 Importance of Share Classes